 The Joint Committee must appoint a Group Recovery Manager, who is a suitably qualified and experienced person to perform the functions and duties and exercise the powers of the Group Recovery Manager and at least one other person, also suitably qualified and experienced, to carry out the role if the Group Recovery Manager is absent (CDEM Act, 2002, section 29).
-The Joint Committee authorizes the following functions of the Group Recovery Manager (CDEM Act, 2002, section 30A):
+The Joint Committee authorizes the following functions of the Group Recovery Manager (CDEM Act, 2002 section 30A):

-- A Group Recovery Manager must, during a local transition period for the area for which the Group Recovery Manager is appointed, direct and co-ordinate the use of the personnel, material, information, services, and other resources made available by departments, Civil Defence Emergency Management Groups, and other persons for the purpose of carrying out recovery activities. - The Group Recovery Manager must also perform any functions or duties delegated to the Group Recovery Manager by the Civil Defence Emergency Management Group or conferred on Group Recovery Managers by the Act, and may exercise any power conferred on the Group Recovery Manager by delegation under the Act. - A Group Recovery Manager may request an Authorised Person appointed under section 25(1)(b) to give notice of a local transition period if the criteria in Part 5B, section 94G(3) (i) to (iii) inclusive, are fully met.
+- A Group Recovery Manager must, during a local transition period for the area for which the Group Recovery Manager is appointed, direct and co-ordinate the use of the personnel, material, information, services, and other resources made available by departments, Civil Defence Emergency Management Groups, and other persons for the purpose of carrying out recovery activities. - The Group Recovery Manager must also perform any functions or duties delegated to the Group Recovery Manager by the Civil Defence Emergency Management Group or conferred on Group Recovery Managers by the Act, and may exercise any power conferred on the Group Recovery Manager by delegation under the Act. - A Group Recovery Manager has authority under section 25(1)(b) to give notice of a transition period for its area.